The Forty Days of Musa Dagh: Book Three: Disaster, Rescue, The End

 The scene changes to Constantinople and Johannes Lepsius's meeting with members of a dervish order called the ″Thieves of the Heart.″ It was important to Werfel to show that the Young Turks and the Three Pashas did not represent Turkish society.
-It was also important to show that Enver was right on certain points in regard to the Western powers, which had exploited Turkey and treated it throughout the nineteenth century as a virtual colony.
+It was also important to show that Enver was right on certain points on the Western powers, which had exploited Turkey and treated it throughout the nineteenth century as a virtual colony.
 Most of the first chapter of Book Three is written as a dramatic dialogue, during which Lepsius witnesses the Sufi whirling devotions and learns first-hand about the deep resentment against the West—especially Western "progress" as instituted by the Young Turks—and the atrocities in concentration camps set up in the Mesopotamian desert for deported Armenians.
 He also encounters Bagradian's friend, Agha Rifaat Bereket.
 The latter agrees to bring supplies to Musa Dagh, purchased with funds collected by Lepsius in Germany.
 The episode ends with Lepsius witnessing Enver and Talaat being driven past in a limousine.
 When the car suffers two loud tire punctures, Lepsius at first thinks they have been assassinated (which foreshadows the real deaths of Talaat and Djemal by Armenian assassins).

 The chapter that follows resumes with Stephan and Haik.
 They encounter the inshaat taburi, notorious forced labor details composed of Armenian draftees into the Ottoman Army and travel through a swamp, where Stephan and Haik form a real friendship.
 It is cut short, when Stephan falls ill; he is cared for by a Turkmen farmer, another of the righteous Muslims that Werfel represents in The Forty Days of Musa Dagh.
 Too sick to continue on the mission to Antioch, Stephan is returned to Yoghonoluk, which has been resettled by Muslim refugees, from war zones of the Ottoman Empire.
 Stephan is discovered to be Bagradian's son and a spy and is brutally murdered.

 Stephan′s death causes Bagradian to withdraw for a time, during which Turkish soldiers capture the last of the Armenian livestock.
 This disaster opens rifts in Musa Dagh′s society and resolve.
 Other setbacks follow; with the arrival of a seasoned Ottoman general from the Gallipoli front, as well as reinforcements from the regular army.
 The Ottomans begin to tighten the noose around Musa Dagh.
 Bagradian recovers from his grief, to form guerrilla bands to disrupt the Ottoman advance and buy more time.
 No ships have been sighted and attempts to contact the Allies or to seek the diplomatic intercession of the United States, still a neutral power, or Turkey's ally, Imperial Germany, come to naught.